theanimatorspal/kmake/README.md

 - ✅ Add kmake to PATH? (default: yes)
 - ✅ Add CMake to PATH? (default: yes)
 - ✅ Add vcpkg to PATH? (default: yes)
+- ✅ Add Ninja to PATH? (default: yes)

 > 💡 **Pro Tip:** Say "no" to keep your existing installations untouched. kmake will use its own isolated tools in `~/.kmake/`

+> 💡 **Pro Tip2:** If you don't want any hassle just press enter in every prompt

 **Important:** Restart your terminal after installation!